 Peter Spissky studied violin at the Music Academy in Bratislava, Slovakia (soloist diploma 1991), and the Music Academy in Malmö, Sweden, where he received a soloist diploma in 1995.
-From 1988, parallel with his modern violin studies, he intensively researched in historical performance practice and 1999 was appointed a concertmaster in Concerto Copenhagen, the leading baroque orchestra in Europe.
-With CoCo, Peter is involved in concert tours (i.e. Musikverein in Vienna, Concertgebouw Amsterdam, USA and Japan) and recordings with conductors such as Lars Ulrik Mortensen, Paul Hillier, Andrew Lawrence-King and Alfredo Bernardini.
+From 1988, parallel with his modern violin studies, he intensively researched in historical performance practice and in 1999 was appointed concertmaster in Concerto Copenhagen, one of Europe’s leading Baroque orchestras.
+With CoCo, Peter is involved in concert tours (i.e. Musikverein Vienna, Concertgebouw Amsterdam, as well as tours in the USA and Japan) and recordings with conductors such as Lars Ulrik Mortensen, Paul Hillier, Andrew Lawrence-King and Alfredo Bernardini.

-Apart from his concertmaster position in Concerto Copenhagen, Peter Spissky is a musical director of Camerata Øresund, an orchestra gathering the young generation players based in Copenhagen/Malmö.
-Camerata has launched their official debut in November 2010 with a series of concerts called “Bach on the Bridge” (hinting on the Oresund bridge connecting south Sweden with Denmark), including Bach violin concertos.
+Apart from his concertmaster position in Concerto Copenhagen, Peter Spissky is musical director of Camerata Øresund, an ensemble made up of the new generation of early musicians based in Copenhagen/Malmö.
+Camerata debuted in 2010 with a series of concerts called “Bach on the Bridge,” a reference to the Øresund Bridge connecting Sweden and Denmark.

-As a guest concertmaster/conductor he appears regularly with Barokkanerne in Oslo, Finnish Baroque Orchestra, Jönköping Sinfonietta, Ostrobothnian Chamber Orchestra, and Tallinn Chamber Orchestra.
-As a violinist he participates in Barokksolistene (Oslo), Solamente naturali (Bratislava), Festspiel Orchester Göttingen and Boston Early Music Festival Orchestra (with Stephen Stubbs and Paul Odette).
+As a guest concertmaster/conductor he appears regularly with Barokkanerne (Norway), Baroque Aros (Denmark), Skalholt Bach Consort (Iceland), Finnish Baroque Orchestra, Jönköping Sinfonietta (Sweden), Ostrobothnian Chamber Orchestra (Finland), and Tallinn Chamber Orchestra.
+As a violinist he performs in Barokksolistene (Oslo), Solamente naturali (Bratislava), Festspiel Orchester Göttingen and Boston Early Music Festival Orchestra (with Stephen Stubbs and Paul Odette).

-Peter Spissky is a teacher in baroque violin at the Musikhögskolan i Malmö, Det Kongelige Danske Musikkonservatorium in Copenhagen and gives Master Classes all around Scandinavia.
+Peter Spissky teaches baroque violin at the Malmö Academy of Music and The Royal Danish Academy of Music in Copenhagen, and gives Master Classes all around Scandinavia.

-In 2017 Peter successfully defended his doctoral thesis concerned with baroque dance and violin bowing at the Lund University, receiving a PhD degree in music and arts.
+In 2017 Peter successfully defended his doctoral thesis ‘Ups and Downs, Violin Bowing as Gesture’, at Lund University, receiving a PhD degree in music and arts.
 A year later, the thesis was awarded by the Royal Swedish Music Academy with Hilding Rosenberg prize.